SAudelOG/ui-components/README.md

 ```

 ### Distribution
-The library is built with rollup, and it's configured via the rollup config factory [file](./rollup.config.factory.js), for the distribution it's support commonjs and ES6 modules
+The library it's built with rollup, and configured via the rollup config factory [file](./rollup.config.factory.js), for the distribution it supports commonjs and ES6 module

 ```
 npx lerna run build